2021 Australian Open women's singles draw, results - Tennis

 Williams already owns the record for Open Era Slam titles, whereas some of Court’s victories came against weaker fields, especially before the Australian Open gained global prominence.

-Another American, Sofia Kenin, is the defending champion and seeded fourth.
-Kenin and Barty could meet in the semifinals, as they did in 2020 in Melbourne.
+Another American, Sofia Kenin, was the defending champion and seeded fourth.
+She was upset in the second round.

-Coco Gauff, the 16-year-old American, is unseeded and could play No. 5 Elina Svitolina in the second round.
+Coco Gauff, the 16-year-old American, was unseeded and fell to No. 5 Elina Svitolina in the second round.

 MORE: Australian Open Men’s Draw